DrozmotiX/ioBroker.coronavirus-statistics/README.md

 * (DutchmanNL) Enable configuration

 ### 0.3.0 (2020-03-22)
-* (bluefox) The number of data points was reduced by selection of countries
+* (GermanBluefox) The number of data points was reduced by selection of countries

 ### 0.2.5
 * (Scrounger) Bugfix : Cabo_Verde not found in lib!
 Must be added to the country name translator